peterwittek/ncpol2sdpa/README.rst

 - `Ground-state energy problems <http://dx.doi.org/10.1137/090760155>`_: bosonic and `fermionic systems <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Comparing_DMRG_ED_and_SDP.ipynb>`_, Pauli spin operators.
 This methodology closely resembles the reduced density matrix (RDM) method.
 - `Hierarchy for quantum steering <http://dx.doi.org/10.1103/physrevlett.115.210401>`_.

 The implementation has an intuitive syntax for entering problems and it scales for a larger number of noncommutative variables using a sparse representation of the SDP problem.
+Further details are found in the following paper:

+- Peter Wittek.
+Algorithm 950: Ncpol2sdpa---Sparse Semidefinite Programming Relaxations for Polynomial Optimization Problems of Noncommuting Variables. *ACM Transactions on Mathematical Software*, 41(3), 21, 2015.
+DOI: `10.1145/2699464 <http://dx.doi.org/10.1145/2699464>`_. arXiv:`1308.6029 <http://arxiv.org/abs/1308.6029>`_.

+The module was used for calculations in the following papers:

+- Ivan Šupić, Matty J. Hoban.
+Self-testing through EPR-steering. arXiv:`1601.01552 <http://arxiv.org/abs/1601.01552>`_.

+- Antonio Acín, Stefano Pironio, Tamás Vértesi, and Peter Wittek.
+Optimal randomness certification from one entangled bit. *Physical Review A*, 93, 040102, 2016.
+DOI:`10.1103/PhysRevA.93.040102 <http://dx.doi.org/10.1103/PhysRevA.93.040102>`_.  arXiv:`1505.03837 <http://arxiv.org/abs/1505.03837>`_. `Notebook <http://nbviewer.ipython.org/github/peterwittek/ipython-notebooks/blob/master/Optimal%20randomness%20generation%20from%20entangled%20quantum%20states.ipynb>`_.

 Dependencies
 ============
 The implementation requires `SymPy <http://sympy.org/>`_ and `Numpy <http://www.numpy.org/>`_.
-The code is compatible with both Python 2 and 3, but using version 3 incurs a major decrease in performance.
+The code is compatible with both Python 2 and 3.
 While the default CPython interpreter is sufficient for small to medium-scale problems, execution time becomes excessive for larger problems.
 The code is compatible with Pypy.
 Using it yields a 10-20x speedup.
 If you use Pypy, you will need the `Pypy fork of Numpy <https://bitbucket.org/pypy/numpy/>`_.

 By default, Ncpol2sdpa does not require a solver, but then it will not be able to solve a generated relaxation either.
 Install any supported solver and it will be detected automatically.